Sunbird-Lern/sunbird-utils/decryption-util/README.md

    - Login to cassandra
    - select externalid,originalexternalid from sunbird.usr_external_identity;
    - verify the column externalid, originalexternalid should be in decrypted format.
+   - SELECT COUNT(*) FROM sunbird.usr_external_identity;
+   - count after running and before running should matches.